yifeifang/cse481c/Lab-26:-Advanced-interactive-markers,-assignment-5-tips.md

 # Running on the real robot

+Make sure that you can execute the assignment tasks in simulation with the blue cube before trying it on the real robot.

 The robot's wireless connection is very slow for some reason.
 While we address this issue, you will need to take the following steps:
 1. Update your code